zhengjie2002/tp/docs/DeveloperGuide.md

 ### CaseFile Component

-The CaseFile component is in charge of how case records are stored, organized, and managed in SGSafe.
+The CaseFile component is responsible for how case records are stored, organized, and managed in SGSafe.
 It acts as the main part of the system’s data model, defining what information each case contains and how cases are handled.
 The component’s main functions are provided through the CaseManager class, which other parts of the